-From time to time, ISACA will initiate surveys and invite all COBIT Online users to participate.
+ISACA may initiate surveys and invite all COBIT Online users to participate.
 These surveys will cover usage of COBIT and will help to raise awareness of common COBIT issues/experiences amongst all users.
 The surveys will be announced on the home page.

 The Browse All Contents functionality provides online search and view access to the COBIT content over the Internet, showing the results in web page format (see next screenshot).
 For each page, a print-friendly version can be requested and users can post feedback on the COBIT components via the feedback button.
 The Browse All Contents function is organised at COBIT process level (left vertical menu).
 For each COBIT process, each time a Process Importance Indicator is provided at the top right level.
 In each COBIT process, you can drill down into the Framework (F.W.), Control Objectives (C.O.), Inputs/Outputs (I/O), RACI, Goals & Metrics (G&M) and maturity models (M.M.).
 The Browse All Contents functionality also provides access to the IT Assurance Guidelines, the COBIT Control Practices, COBIT Quickstart (starting from Q3 2007) and to the Application Controls and Process Controls.

 In some sections, extra content items are provided.
 For example, when browsing the C.O.
-(Control Objectives tab), you will see that extra attributes are linked to all the detailed Control Objectives, regarding effectiveness, expedience, sustainability, contribution and effort. (available from Q3 2007) More explanation about these attributes is provided when clicking the attribute name.
+(Control Objectives tab), you will see that extra attributes are linked to all the detailed Control Objectives, regarding effectiveness, expedience, sustainability, contribution and effort.
+More explanation about these attributes is provided when clicking the attribute name.
 Similar attributes are assigned in the G&M section.

 The New Filter / My COBIT function provides an additional MyCOBIT facility enabling you create a COBIT extract adapted to your needs and to download the selected COBIT content onto your computer as either a Microsoft Word or Access template, for subsequent use offline.
 All or selected COBIT components (Framework, Control Objectives, Inputs & outputs, RACI chart, Goals & Metrics, Maturity Models) can be accessed, and they can be filtered based on several search criteria: